GUDHI/TDA-tutorial/README.md

 Topological Data Analysis (TDA) is a recent and fast growing  field providing a set of new topological and geometric tools to infer relevant features for possibly complex data.
 Here we propose a set of notebooks for the practice of TDA with the python Gudhi library together with popular machine learning and data sciences libraries.
 See for instance [this paper](https://arxiv.org/abs/1710.04019) for an introduction to TDA for data sciences.

+The complete list of notebooks can also be found at the end of this page.

 ### 0 - Install Python Gudhi Library

 See the [installation page](http://gudhi.gforge.inria.fr/python/latest/installation.html) or if you have conda you can make a [conda install](https://anaconda.org/conda-forge/gudhi).